vercel/next.js/readme.md

 )
 ```

 :information_source: _To use more sophisticated CSS-in-JS solutions, you typically have to implement style flushing for server-side rendering.
-We enable this by allowing you to define a [custom `<Document>`](#custom-document) that wraps each page._
+We enable this by allowing you to define a [custom `<Document>`](#customizing-document) that wraps each page._

-### Serving Static Files (e.g.: images)
+### Serving Static Files (e.g. images)

 Create a folder called `static` in your project's root directory.
 This is where all your static files will live.
 In your code you may reference these files at the `/static/:filename` route.